 Suggested Course Load

 Each class is the equivalent of three credits.
-Because our program demands quality work from students, it is important that each student evaluates his/her own circumstances related to the number of courses to take each term.
+Because our program demands quality work from students, it is important that students evaluate their own circumstances related to the number of courses to take each term.
 Some students choose to enroll in only one course per term, while others may take three or four courses.
-Students with full-time jobs are advised not to enroll in more than two courses per fall and spring term.
+Students with full-time jobs are advised not to enroll in more than two courses per term.
 Note that students may need to be enrolled in a minimum number of credits in order to be eligible for financial aid.
 Consult with the Office of Financial Aid for more information.

 Project Seminar Enrollment

-Project Seminar, CEK 595, is a research and writing-intensive capstone course in which each student develops and completes an original research paper and conducts a professional presentation under the guidance of a faculty member.
-Most students complete Project Seminar in their last term, but are eligible to enroll in the course once they have earned at least 12 credits.
-Project Seminar is an S/U graded course (satisfactory/unsatisfactory) as is required only for students completing the Master's degree.
-CEK 504 - Assessment and Evaluation in Higher Education is a pre- or co-requisite to Project Seminar.
+Project Seminar, HEA 595, is a research and writing-intensive capstone course in which each student develops and completes an original research paper and conducts a professional presentation under the guidance of a faculty member.
+Most students complete Project Seminar in their last term, but are eligible to enroll in the course once they have earned at least 24 credits.
+Project Seminar is required only for students completing the master's degree.
+HEA 504 Research and Assessment in Higher Education is a pre- or co-requisite to Project Seminar.